Estimated reading time: 5 minutes

 High-Risk Can Still Be High-Reward

 Generally speaking, the classification of “high-risk” is often due to poor or illegal behavior on the part of the customer, not the business.
-Industries that attract higher-than-average chargebacks, order cancellations, and credit card fraud will end up labelled as high-risk regardless of the individual business’ transaction history.
-In other words, there’s nothing you can do about being labelled high risk.
-But it doesn’t need to be a death-sentence for your business, either.
+Industries that attract higher-than-average chargebacks, order cancellations, and credit card fraud will end up labeled as high-risk regardless of the individual business’ transaction history.
+In other words, there’s nothing you can do about being labeled high-risk.
+But it doesn’t need to be a death sentence for your business, either.